-SWPPP and Site Map: Have a copy of the SWPPP and site map with you during the inspection so that you can ensure they are current and accurate.
+SWPPP and Site Map : Have a copy of the SWPPP and site map with you during the inspection so that you can ensure they are current and accurate.
 Use it as an aide in recording the location of any issues you identify during the inspection.

-- Is the Site Map current and accurate? - Is the SWPPP inventory of activities, materials and products current?
+Findings and Remedial Action Documentation: Describe any findings below and the schedule for remedial action completion including the date initiated and date completed or expected to be completed. • Is the Site Map current and accurate? • Is the SWPPP inventory of activities, materials and products current?